GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/README.md

 The tool selects the tests to run based on the configuration; it cross-compiles them, runs them on the selected OS and backend, then scores the output, and displays the results.

+Please note that this part of the tool-suite was originally called `testgen`; which might be useful in understanding parts of the git's history.

 ## Summary of Contents ##

 - [BESSPIN-Coeffs.md](./BESSPIN-Coeffs.md): The values of the BESSPIN coefficients.
 This document is automatically generated based on the values in the [JSON file](../../besspin/cwesEvaluation/utils/besspinCoeffs.json).
 More explanation can be found in the BESSPIN Scale document (next).